-Energy Retail Code of Practice means the code of practice of that name made by the Commission under Part 6 of the Essential Services Commission Act 2001.
+Energy Retail Code of Practice means the code of practice of that name made by the Commission under Part 6 of the Essential Services excitation control system in relation to an embedded generating unit, means the automatic control system that provides the field excitation for the embedded generating unit (including excitation limiting devices and any power system stabiliser).

+Commission Act 2001.